Stay informed by registering to receive breaking news from the field.

 Help LGBTIQ Organizations Globally Respond To Covid-19 Pandemic

 The COVID-19 pandemic affects communities everywhere.
 However, those already vulnerable, like LGBTIQ people, are more affected in times of crisis than the general population.
 Research and data analysis undertaken by OutRight shows LGBTIQ people experiencing devastation of livelihoods, increased food insecurity, barriers to health care and access to life-saving medications, rising unemployment, homelessness and increased domestic violence.
 At the same time, we are witnessing a decrease in resources as LGBTIQ organizations struggle to meet the new demands of their communities, while also fighting for financial survival.
-OutRight launched the COVID-19 LGBTIQ Emergency Fund to respond to the urgent and ongoing needs of LGBTIQ people and communities around the world, particularly in the global South where humanitarian interventions are likely to exclude the LGBTIQ population.
+OutRight launched the COVID-19 LGBTIQ Emergency Fund in April 2020 to respond to the urgent and ongoing needs of LGBTIQ people and communities around the world, particularly where poverty is deep, healthcare systems are under resourced and humanitarian interventions may exclude the LGBTIQ population.

 The unprecedented global health emergency has had, and continues to have, disproportionate effects on LGBTIQ people.
-As such, OutRight took immediate action to support LGBTIQ communities and organizations who are on the frontlines of responding to the crisis.
 Many have had few to no resources for help.
+In response, OutRight took immediate action to support LGBTIQ communities and organizations who are on the frontlines of responding to the crisis.

-Since early days of the pandemic LGBTIQ people have felt disproportinate effects of COVID-19 and corresponding containment measures, facing devastation of livelihoods, increasing homelessness and food insecurity, rising levels of domestic and family violence, scapegoating for the crisis, isolation from communities, and exclusion from relief efforts.
-Over a year since the pandemic started, LGBTIQ communities are still not recovering.
+Since early days of the pandemic LGBTIQ people have felt disproportionate effects of COVID-19 and corresponding containment measures, facing devastation of livelihoods, increasing homelessness and food insecurity, rising levels of domestic and family violence, scapegoating for the crisis, isolation from communities, and exclusion from relief efforts.
+More than a year since the pandemic began, LGBTIQ communities globally continue to face severe hardship, including inequitable access to vaccines.

-Can you help us provide this urgent support?
-OutRight is accepting donations at all levels; your gift of $25, $50, $1,000 or more can make a big difference.
+For these reasons, we ask you to help us provide urgent support.
+OutRight invites donations at all levels.
+Your gift of $25, $50, $1,000 or more can make a big difference in the lives of LGBTIQ people and organizations around the world that are struggling to survive.

-With your help, the contributions to OutRight’s COVID-19 Global LGBTIQ Emergency Fund will be used in two ways.
+With your help, contributions to OutRight’s COVID-19 Global LGBTIQ Emergency Fund are applied in two ways:

-Seventy-five percent of the funds raised - the overwhelming majority - will be distributed as grants to grassroots LGBTIQ organizations on the frontlines around the world (in all regions outside of North America and Western Europe).
-OutRight will provide grants ranging from $2,500 to $10,000 to LGBTIQ organizations that are addressing urgent issues, i.e.:
+Seventy-five percent of the funds raised - the overwhelming majority - are distributed as grants ($5,000 to $20,000) to grassroots LGBTIQ organizations on the frontlines around the world.
+Grants are provided to communities that are most in need, and with the least access to resources.
+Grants address urgent issues, such as:

 - Healthcare for LGBTIQ populations impacted by COVID-19;